Builder68/OpenEarlyMacsRAMexpansion/README.md

  ## SUMMARY

-Back in the day, RAM expansion boards were available to increase the memory of early Macs.
+Back in the day, RAM upgrades were available to increase the memory of early Macs.
 However, finding these boards in working condition has become increasingly challenging.
-The *Mac Rescue board*, one of the very few (if not the only one) that provides full 4MB of RAM, is particularly unobtaniable these days.
+The *Mac Rescue board*, one of the very few that provides full 4MB of RAM, is almost unobtaniable.

-This newly designed expansion board, paired with an auxiliary board I called **RAM Refresh Configurator**, provides a simple solution to increase memory up to 4MB.
+This newly designed expansion board, paired with an auxiliary board I called **RAM Refresh Configurator**, provides a affordable solution to increase memory up to 4MB.

 ![Screenshot 2024-10-22 at 3 00 07 PM](https://github.com/user-attachments/assets/0927eb3d-6c0c-4479-a216-cbbe3e41b88d)
 ![Screenshot 2024-10-22 at 6 50 35 PM](https://github.com/user-attachments/assets/46a6b025-a1a6-4c5b-a361-0ad218c6825e)

 The expansion board has been tested only on a Macintosh 512K with MacPlus / 512Ke ROMs, and also with the *ROM-INATOR board* is installed concurrently.

+*Warning: testing on a Mac 128K still pending*

-*Attention: The ROM-INATOR detects the machine model by checking the RAM size available, so the ROM need to be patched before installing this board or any other RAM upgrade on the early macs*
+*Attention: The ROM-INATOR detects the machine model by checking the RAM size available, so the ROM image need to be patched before installing this board or any other RAM upgrade on the early macs*

 ## KEY FEATURES